So you want to pursue freelance translation as a career.

 You will have moments of famine followed by moments of feasting.

 Some days everything will feel like it’s going completely right and that there’s nothing that could go wrong.
+Your business translation service is going great and you’re making money.

 Other days you’ll wonder what you were thinking when you decided to become a freelancer and work from home since nothing is going according to plan.